Big Bend, Placer County, California

 Big Bend or Rainbow is an unincorporated community in Placer County, California.
 Big Bend is located on the South Yuba River, 1 mi east-southeast of Cisco Grove.
 It lies at an elevation of 5738 feet (1749 m).

+Big Bend was the site of a travelers' inn and grocery store on the Lincoln Highway.
+The historic Rainbow Lodge is nearby.
+Today Big Bend consists of a US Forest Service campground, a fire station, and a few vacation homes.